Vey-Digital/vey-digital.github.io/about.md

     font-weight: 700;
   }

-  /* Ensure the H1 “About” stays in the normal content column */ .page__title {
+  /* Keep the H1 "About" in the normal content column (no centering/transform) */
+  .page__title {
     text-align: left;
     position: static;